mmeii/3-password-generator/README.md

 4. After all prompts are answered, a secured random password is generated matching the selected criteria and displayed in the textbox area.

 ## Installation
-1. Download of clone repository
+1. Download or clone repository
 2. Open the main page (index.html) on your brower to view webpage

 ## Websites